 A common element of municipal comprehensive plans is an exhaustive list of capital projects.
 A large portion of these capital projects center on the construction of new facilities or additions to existing facilities.
 The provide a recommended list of projects to council.
 City Council Jersey Village Comprehensive Plan is no different in this regard.
-A establishes a formal debt program for the city and commits to a significant number of the Priority Recommendations involve new construction or expansion of existing city facilities.
+A significant number of the Priority Recommendations involve new construction or expansion of existing city facilities.
 In addition, several Priority Recommendations involve lengthy, complex studies of various PAYGO FINANCING aspects of municipal operations.
 These studies incur a non-trivial City Council utilizes existing cash reserves to fund comprehensive plan expense and ultimately will lead to further capital expenditures.